thewildling/ML-/README.md

 ### KNN

 Looking into k-nearest neighbours.
 Probably going with pyTorch wothout fastai, as fastai does not have a knn model.
+#### 05.11.20
+I have made a working KNN-model, that gets an accuracy of 79 % with k = 2.
+Its under pyTorch folder